Veterinarians Need Disability Income Insurance

 Individual Disability Income Insurance providers make the promise that the policy is portable to other jobs and employers, allowing you to utilize the policy throughout your working career.
 Even in the rare case of an occupation change, the insurer would cover you in case of a disability experienced while in the new occupation.

 The AVMA Life Trust group disability insurance plan is not portable.
 You must be a member of the AVMA to enroll in, and maintain the coverage.
-If you dropped AVMA membership, or transitioned into a new occupation, the AVMA group DI coverage would end.
+If you dropped AVMA membership, or transitioned into a new occupation, the AVMA group DI coverage would end immediately.

-If your health has changed for the worse over the years, obtaining a new DI policy may be difficult.
+In that case, if your health had changed for the worse over the years, obtaining a new DI policy may be difficult.

 The AVMA group plan limits disability benefits due to mental health diagnoses to 2 years.

-The AVMA group plan imposes the 2-year limitation on benefits for mental disorder or substance abuse diagnoses, with no option to extend it.
+The AVMA group plan imposes a 2-year limitation on benefits for mental disorder or substance abuse diagnoses, with no option to extend it.

 Individual DI policies promise that costs cannot rise for any reason.
 AVMA group coverage does not.

-When you apply for and accept an individual Disability Income Insurance policy, the insurer make the promise that the initial premium cost each month is set for life.
-For the coverage applied for the cost will not rise as you get older, or develop a health issue, or just because a year has passed and costs have moved up.
+When you apply for and accept an individual Disability Insurance policy, the insurer makes the promise that the initial premium cost each month is set for life.
+There is no premium cost increase because you get older, or develop a health issue, or because inflation moves the cost up.
 The rate is the rate!

-The cost of AVMA group DI coverage can rise, whenever the insurer that offers it decides to raise the rates on a class-wide basis. (“class-wide” means for everyone in the group) At any time.
+The cost of AVMA group DI coverage can rise at any time, whenever the insurer that offers it decides to raise the rates on a class-wide basis. (“class-wide” means everyone in the group).

 The AVMA group plan forces you to purchase something called “decreasing term life insurance.”